herbowicz/herbowicz.github.io/_posts/2017-04-20-How-to-pass-State-between-Child-and-Parent-Elements-in-React.js.md

 );
 ```

-That's the easiest way to show in one example how to pass State in React both ways.
+That's the easiest way to show in one example how to pass State in React.js between Parent and Child both ways.
 Enjoy!